-To prevent further distress to the bereaved, you should respond promptly to any reasonable queries from the crematoria, to the best of your knowledge and belief.
+To prevent further distress to the bereaved, you should respond promptly to any reasonable queries from the cremation authority to the best of your knowledge and belief.

 COPFS expects you to report only those infectious deaths, which pose an acute and serious public health risk, not all cases.
-If you are unsure, you can contact your Public Health Department for advice.
+If you are unsure, you can contact your Health board's Public Health Department for advice.
 Alternatively, you could contact the PF for advice.
-However, http://www.justice.gov.uk/downloads/burials-and-coroners/cremations/cremation-applicants-guidance.pdf telephoning for advice does not mean that you have reported a death to the PF.
+However, telephoning for advice does not mean that you have reported a death to the PF.
 If the PF decides that the death should be reported, you will have to complete the necessary forms to report the death to the PF.

-Mortuary staff in hospitals and funeral directors should be made aware of hazards that could pose a risk to them or relatives who handle the body of the deceased, without breaching patient confidentiality.
+Mortuary staff in hospitals and funeral directors should be made aware of hazards that could pose a risk to them or relatives who handle the deceased, without breaching patient confidentiality.